vuejs/jp.vuejs.org/src/guide/migration.md

 ### `ready` <sup>非推奨</sup>

-代わりに、新しい `mounted` を使用します。
-Use the new `mounted` hook instead.
-It should be noted though that with `mounted`, there's no guarantee to be in-document.
-For that, also include `Vue.nextTick`/`vm.$nextTick`.
+Use the new mounted hook instead.
+It should be noted though that with mounted, there’s no guarantee to be in-document.
+For that, also include Vue.nextTick/vm.$nextTick.
 For example:

 ``` js
 mounted: function () {